Duke of Urach: Family

 Wilhelm, 1st Duke of Urach, was the son of Duke Wilhelm of Württemberg (1761-1830) and his morganatic wife, Baroness (Freiin) Wilhelmine von Tunderfeldt-Rhodis (1777-1822), whom he married at Coswig on 23 August 1800.
 His paternal grandfather was Duke Friedrich II Eugen (1732-1797), from whom all claimants to the Kingdom of Württemberg are descended.
-Because of his first marriage to Théodolinde de Beauharnais, the first Duke had converted to Roman Catholicism.
+Because of his first marriage to Théodolinde de Beauharnais, the first Duke had converted to Catholicism.

 His second marriage to Her Serene Highness Princess Florestine of Monaco in 1863 led in part to Wilhelm's elevation in 1867 from being a Count of Wurttemberg to Duke (Herzog) von Urach.
 He had served the Kingdom well in his career, and the dukedom of 1867 elevated him to his wife's rank of Serene Highness.

 The 2nd Duke of Urach was briefly chosen as Mindaugas II, King of Lithuania in 1918.
 In the same year the Monaco Succession Crisis of 1918 ended his claim through his mother to the throne of Monaco.

 The family still owns Lichtenstein Castle, rebuilt by the first duke in the 1840s.